IvanOrsh/fastify-restful-api-tut/fastify-notes.md

 - The **routing**: This step must find the function that must evaluate the request.
 - The **handling** of the request performs a set of events that compose the request lifecycle.

+The request triggers these events in order during its handling:

+1. `onRequest`: The server receives an HTTP request and routes it to a valid endpoint.
+Now, the request is ready to be processed.
+2. `preParsing` happens before the evaluation of the request’s body payload.
+3. The `preValidation` hook runs before applying **JSON Schema validation** to the request’s parts.
+Schema validation is an essential step of every route because it protects you from a malicious request payload that aims to leak your system data or attack your server.
+4. `preHandler` executes before the endpoint handler.
+5. `preSerialization` takes action before the response payload transformation to a String, a Buffer, or a Stream, in order to be sent to the client.
+6. `onError` is executed only if an error happens during the request lifecycle.
+7. `onSend` is the last chance to manipulate the response payload before sending it to the client.
+8. `onResponse` runs after the HTTP request has been served.

+## 1.5 The Root Application Instance

+The root application instance is the main API you need to create.
+All the functions controlling the incoming client's request must be registered to it, and this provides a set of helpers that let you best organize the application.

+### 1.5.1 Server options

+- `logger`
+- `https: object` sets up the server to listen for **Transport Layer Security** (TLS) sockets.
+- `keepAliveTimeout`, `connectionTimeout`, `http2SessionTimeout` are several timeout parameters after which the HTTP request socket will be destroyed, releasing the server resources. (these params are forwarded to the standard Node.js `http.Server`)
+- Routing customization to provide stricter or laxer constraints—for instance, a case-insensitive URL and more granular control to route a request to a handler based on additional information, such as a request header instead of an HTTP method and HTTP URL.
+- `maxParamLength: number<length>` limits the path parameter string length.
+- `bodyLimit: number<byte>` caps the request body payload size.
+- `http2: boolean` starts an HTTP2 server, which is useful to create a long-lived connection that optimizes the exchange of data between client and server.
+- The `ajv` parameter tweaks the validation defaults to improve the fit of your setup.
+- The `serverFactory`: function manages the low-level HTTP server that is created.
+This feature is a blessing when working in a serverless environment.
+- The `onProtoPoisoning` and `onConstructorPoisoning` default security settings are the most conservative and provide you with an application that's secure by default.
+Changing them is risky and you should consider all the security issues because it impacts the default request body parser and can lead to code injection.

+### 1.5.2 Application instance properties